International Economics student profile

 - International Economic Relations

-Optional modules: Introduction to Finance, Economics of the Financial System, Principles of Marketing Operations Management, Transport Economics, Energy and the Environment, The Marketing Mix, Economics of the Welfare State, Languages.
+Plus a range of modules from a list of options including: Introduction to Financial Economics, Economics of the Financial System, Transport Economics, Principles of Marketing, Operations Management, Transport Economics, The Marketing Mix, The Economics of Social Issues, Accounting for Managers, Applied Languages.

 Optional year on placement or studying abroad (or 6 months of each)